 To use the function within a card in your project, you can communicate with another person on your team by using their @username: this is most often used in the comment section.
 Your teammate will receive an email showing the comment by you.
 Figure A

 The other places in the card where you can mention someone is in the summary, details, and other fields that you may have added to the card like an Acceptance Criteria.
 Figure B

-TIP: In the Assignees box within a card, the dropdown menu displays a list of all of your teammates by actual name and @username.
+Note: in the Assignees box the dropdown menu shows all of your teammates by actual name and @username.